eiadoumer/CalmPulse-/README.md

 # 🧠 CalmPulse: Emotion Detection for Autistic Individuals

-**NeuroPath** is a lightweight Streamlit app designed to detect and visualize emotional states in autistic individuals using simulated **heartbeat**, **audio volume**, and **speech transcript** data.
+**CalmPulse** is a lightweight Streamlit app designed to detect and visualize emotional states in autistic individuals using simulated **heartbeat**, **audio volume**, and **speech transcript** data.
 It supports early detection of stress or emotional overload based on voice repetition, volume peaks, elevated heart rate, and negative sentiment.

 ---